d3x0r/STFRPhysics/README.md

 # Space-Time Field Reactor Physics

-# Fast Faraday Force Flux Field Reactor (FFFFFR)
+## Fast Faraday Force Flux Field Reactor (FFFFFR?)

-I wrote a few pages, and lost it all :(  Lost some references from page too

-(Space-Time Field Reactor ?STFR? )
+Mostly this project is just about exploring the rotation space of log-quaternions.

 ## Glossary